nice-xrpl/react-xrpl/README.md

 		);
 	}

 You can now start using the various hooks and components present in the library!
 General purpose hooks, such as useIsConnected may be used within the scope of XRPLClient.
 However, any request hooks require an Account component to be present and any transaction hooks require a Wallet component to be present.
+Account provides reactive usage of all request hooks.

 Here is a simple example using Account: